Dr. Becky Eggimann is Appointed Wheaton College Dean of Natural Sciences

 “Dr. Becky L. Eggimann is known for her careful planning and detail-oriented leadership as well as her advocacy for her students and the needs of her fellow chemistry colleagues,” said Wheaton College Provost Dr. Margaret Diddams.
 “I look forward to Dean Eggimann not only leading this division but also contributing to the academic initiatives at the College.”

-As Dean of the Natural Sciences, Dr. Eggimann will oversee the College’s departments of Applied Health Science, Biology, Chemistry, Computer Science, Environmental Science, Geology, Mathematics, Health Professions, Nursing, Physics and Engineering, as well as the Wheaton College Science Station
+As Dean of the Natural Sciences, Dr. Eggimann will oversee the College’s departments of Applied Health Science, Biology, Chemistry, Computer Science, Environmental Science, Geology, Mathematics, Health Professions, Nursing, Physics and Engineering, as well as the Wheaton College Field Station

 In her new position, Dr. Eggimann aspires to create greater unity among the faculty in the natural sciences division, while also strengthening their sense of common purpose as they strive to live out the Wheaton College mission distinctively as scientists.